ageisselmeyer/mayday/README.md

+# mayday
-# this github page provides an overview of the mayday app on the app store / google play as well as contact info.
+### this github page provides an overview of the mayday app on the app store / google play + contact info.